danielrosehill/Remote-Jobs-Research-Agent/README.md

-# Company Research Agent Template
+# Remote Jobs Research Agent

 ## Overview
-This repository provides building blocks for creating deep research agents specifically designed to assist remote job seekers in researching companies.
-The agents focus on gathering comprehensive information about companies, with particular emphasis on their remote work policies, culture, and hiring practices.
+This repository provides a specialized agent designed to assist remote job seekers in researching companies.
+The agent focuses on gathering comprehensive information about companies, with particular emphasis on their remote work policies, culture, and hiring practices.

 ## Purpose
 Finding detailed information about a company's remote work policies can be challenging and time-consuming.
 This project aims to:

 1. Streamline the research process for remote job seekers
-2. Provide structured, information-rich reports on companies
+2. Provide structured, information-rich reports on companies (in both Markdown and PDF formats)
 3. Help job seekers make informed decisions about potential employers
 4. Assess companies' openness to remote work and any geographic restrictions